dubinsky/cloud-run/README.md

 - name: "Build and push container image to Google Container Registry and deploy Cloud Run service"
   env:
     gcloudServiceAccountKey: ${{secrets.gcloudServiceAccountKey}}
+    jib.console: "plain"
   run: ./gradlew --no-daemon deploy
 ```

+  // used by the GitHub Action to determine if the service exists; I do it differently.
+  def exists(serviceName: String): Boolean =
+    listServices.map(CloudRun.getServiceName).contains(serviceName)

 ## Differences from gcloud run ##